British

 Discover and celebrate careers in science, technology, engineering and maths (STEM).

-- teaching new information to machines for artificial intelligence (AI)
+- teaching information to machines for artificial intelligence (AI)

-- development of new biotechnologies to keep up with recent discoveries
+- developing new biotechnologies to keep up with recent discoveries

 - improving industry understanding of sustainability and green careers